 From there, the road will take you to a small square where you will find Hotel Titano.

-Undoubtedly, the most important historical site that you can see in San Marino are the three towers on Mount Titano.
+Undoubtedly, the most important historic site that you can see in San Marino are the three towers on Mount Titano.
 When you look at San Marino from the Italian coast, you can clearly see these three towers on top of the mountain.
 The towers were protecting the urban heart of the city.

 The first tower – Guaita – was constructed in the 11th century, as an impenetrable fortress.